+When manufacturing many custom wire forms, it is necessary to create a small opening in a piece of steel wire so that another object can be run through it.
 For example, in steel wire baskets meant to be mounted on a corkboard or peg wall, some of the wires may need to be pierced so that nails, screws, or other fastening devices can be used to attach the basket to the other surface.

+The difficulty here is that the steel wire to be pierced is typically very hard and small, requiring both careful preparation and great force to penetrate.
 Some steel manufacturers work around this by superheating the steel, making it more malleable and easier to puncture.
-However, this also leaves the steel wire susceptible to deformation until it is sufficiently cooled, which can ruin the shape of the final product.
+However, until it is cooled appropriately, this leaves the steel wire susceptible to deformation, which can ruin the shape of the final product.

 Marlin uses a high-tonnage steel press to puncture steel wire without having to heat it up first.
-This leaves a perfectly-shaped hole in the metal without the risk of post-punch deformities that the superheating process introduces.
+This leaves a perfectly shaped hole in the metal without the risk of post-punch deformities that the superheating process introduces.

 This same piece of automation is also used to cold-shape solid steel for flattening, swaging, and coining operations.